v8tix/zemni/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="display: block; border-width:0; float: right" align="left" src="https://i.creativecommons.org/l/by/4.0/88x31.png"/></a><br/>

 Welcome to the Zemni project.
-This project is the heart of the Drako project.
+This project is the heart of the [Drako](https://github.com/v8tix/drako) project.
-Zemni is a set of Bash libraries that can help you build Docker containers preventing [supply chain attacks](https://docs.microsoft.com/en-us/windows/security/threat-protection/intelligence/supply-chain-malware).
+Zemni is a set of Bash libraries that can help you build Docker containers preventing security vulnerabilities.

 ## What this guide covers
 1. Zemni advantages.